 Dress for success:

-It should go without saying, but make sure you wear a freshly cleaned suit or dress for ladies.
+It should go without saying, but men should wear a freshly cleaned suit and women should wear a career suit or dress.

 Avoid bold colors and patterns for shirts and blouses; the pixels in high resolution images can make stripes and patterns appear distorted.
 Darker colors will draw more attention to your face.
 Women should stay away from wearing big hoop earrings or chunky necklaces because they can be distracting.